Official State Flower of Maryland

 Maryland designated black-eyed Susan as the official state floral emblem in 1918.
 All State Flowers

 Black-eyed Susan Facts

 The black-eyed Susan is a daisy-like wildflower with yellow petals and a dark brown center that grows in dry places.
 A member of the sunflower family and native to the United States east of the Rocky Mountains, .

-Black-eyed susan plants reach 2 to 3 feet in height, blooming between May and August.
+Black-eyed Susan plants reach 2 to 3 feet in height, blooming between May and August.
 The flower heads measure 2 to 3 inches in diameter.
-The scientific name is Rudbeckia hirta - "hirta" is Latin for "rough hairy" (as the prominent center of the flower is).
+The scientific name for the black-eyed Susan is Rudbeckia hirta; "hirta" is Latin for "rough hairy" (as the prominent center of the flower is).

 The root of the black-eyed Susan is used in traditional and folk remedies to treat colds.